maxcong001/CPP_test_env/README.md

 ## here is some description about the log output:
 ```
-prepare env is called
-case info
-this is a test case body
-case info
-this is a test case body
-destroy env is called
-prepare 001 env is called
-case info
-this is a test case body 0002
-destroy env is called
-prepare env is called
-case info
-this is a test case body
-case info
-this is a test case body
-case info
-this is a test case body
-destroy env is called
-prepare 001 env is called
-case info
-this is a test case body 0002
-destroy env is called
-prepare env is called   <- this means prepare environment is called
-case info					<- this shows the test info
-this is a test case body <- this means the test body is called
-case info
-this is a test case body
-case info
-this is a test case body
-case info
-this is a test case body
-destroy env is called
+now showing the result under project : test_project, total 3 suit
-now showing the result under suit : suit003 <- this shows which suit.
+now showing the result under suit : suit001
+now showing the result of case : case_0001, result is : SUCCESS
+now showing the result of case : case_0002, result is : FAIL
+now showing the result of case : case_0003, result is : FAIL
-case name : case_0001 result is :SUCCESS     <- this shows case result
+now showing the result of case : case_0004, result is : SUCCESS
-case name : case_0002 result is :SUCCESS
+now showing the result of case : case_0005, result is : FAIL
 now showing the result under suit : suit002
-case name : case_0003 result is :FAIL
-case name : case_0001 result is :SUCCESS
-case name : case_0001 result is :SUCCESS
+now showing the result of case : case_0006, result is : FAIL
-case name : case_0001 result is :SUCCESS
+now showing the result of case : case_0007, result is : SUCCESS
-now showing the result under suit : suit001
+now showing the result under suit : suit003
-case name : case_0003 result is :FAIL
-case name : case_0001 result is :SUCCESS
-case name : case_0001 result is :SUCCESS
-case name : case_0002 result is :SUCCESS
+now showing the result of case : case_0008, result is : FAIL
-case name : case_0001 result is :SUCCESS
+now showing the result of case : case_0009, result is : SUCCESS
-total run 11 cases, 9 cases pass, 2 cases fail <- this shows the final result
+total run [ 9 ] cases, [ 4 ] cases pass, [ 5 ] cases fail

 ```

 Have fun